LiveOrDevTrying/IdentityServer4-Angular-.NET-5-WebAPI-Boilerplate/README.md

           }
       ```

-2. **Change URIs to Http**
+2. **Change Uris to Http**
-    * By default, all URIs in the solution will point to HTTPS endpoints.
-If you wish to change to http, the following locations should be checked:
+    * By default, all Uris in the solution will point to Https endpoints.
+If you wish to change to Http, the following locations should be checked:

-      * In the Angular CLI webapp, go to src -> app -> **app.component.ts**.
-At line approximately 21, change the issuer to the http endpoint:
+      * In the [Angular CLI](https://cli.angular.io/) webapp, go to src -> app -> `app.component.ts.
+At line approximately 21, change the `issuer` to the Http endpoint:

         ``` ts
           authConfig: AuthConfig = {